jakobjpeters/Typstry.jl/docs/src/tutorials/interface.md

 ### Try to ensure that the formatting is valid Typst source text

-- A `TypstString` represents Typst source text, so it may be invalid
+- A `TypstString` represents Typst source text, which may be invalid
 - A `UnitRange{Int}` is formatted differently for each `Mode`, but is always valid

 ```jldoctest 1